fatboypunk/spam-slack/README.md

   token
 - run `flyctl deploy` to deploy the app again after setting the secret

-## Things i'd like to improve with more time
+## Things I'd like to improve with more time

 ### Add more tests